Guina

-Aguinaldo Roberto Gallon, sometimes known as Guina or Quinha, is a former Brazilian footballer.
+Aguinaldo Roberto Gallon (born 4 February 1958), sometimes known as Guina or Quinha, is a Brazilian former professional footballer who played as a midfielder.

 At 19 he was the top scorer of the 1977 South American Youth Championship and the 1977 FIFA World Youth Championship held in Tunisia, scoring four goals in each competition.

 During his career, he played for CR Vasco da Gama, Real Murcia, C.F.
 Os Belenenses, C.D.
 Tenerife and Elche CF.